KieranQB/UWA-ROS2-workshop/day2/README.md

 ### Running in RVIZ

 We will now make a new launch file from where the system can be run.
-Create a new ROS2 workspace on your PC (mkdir for workspace and src directory) following the same layout as below (standard ROS folder layout).
+Create a new ROS2 workspace on your PC (mkdir for workspace and underneath that folder src directory) following the same layout as below (standard ROS folder layout).

 ```sh
 - workspace/